jack0237/awesome-website/README.md

 ================================================

-a curated list of website with good design  per category .repository was made to help all web designers find inspiration
+A curated list of website with good design  per category .repository was made to help all web designers find inspiration
 - [gaming](#gaming)
 - [streaming](#streaming)
 - [cloud](#cloud)